MokeDuck/project.firebase-chat/README.md

 Add [spec/chat-form-spec.js](spec/chat-form-spec.js) to [SpecRunner.html](SpecRunner.html)
 and make those tests pass.

+The chat form element expects to be the child of a chat room element.
+The division of responsibilities is: the chat form constructs a message object and the chat room writes it to Firebase.
+As you'll recall (because you wrote it), chat rooms have a `post()` function.
+You'll need to use [parentNode](https://developer.mozilla.org/en-US/docs/Web/API/Node.parentNode) on your chat form to get the room that contains it.

 Once it's working, your chat room should be working.
 Go strike up a conversation with someone interesting!
 Oh, but first, you'll want to have a public URL to give them, so you should...